 How can we maintain this?
-We are trying our best to make the auditions process as inclusive of trans, nonbinary and GNC people as possible, with Pippin using lived-experience as a trans nonbinary person and consulting with other people about how to make the process as inclusive as possible.
+We are trying our best to make the auditions process as inclusive of trans, nonbinary and GNC people as possible, with Eira using lived-experience as a trans nonbinary person and consulting with other people about how to make the process as inclusive as possible.

 - We have a very high percentage of those involved who are in some respect LGBTQ+.